Remote Team Management Challenges and How to Combat Them

 Set goals and expectations during the start of projects

 Just like when you are onboarding a new employee, you need to set objectives for your employees.
 Set up a one-on-one meeting with your team or freelancer for them to know what you expect by the end of their project.
 This will help them create their own system of how to get things done.
 Do not forget to list these items down as you need to revisit these regularly to keep track of the progress.

 Problem # 3: Resolving team conflict

 This is probably one of the most underrated problems being faced by businesses with remote working culture.
-Remote team management could be twice as hard because of the lack of intimacy and conflict may arise because of cultural differences and whatnot.
+This could be twice as hard because of the lack of intimacy and conflict may arise because of cultural differences and whatnot.
 However, these things should not hinder your business from flourishing.
 Keeping your employees valued is as important as keeping your business afloat.